-Calories are units of heat energy that are commonly used to measure the energy value of food.
+The science answer to that question is that calories are units of heat energy that are commonly used to measure the energy value of food.

-One absolute non-negotiable is that you must be in a calorie deficit in order to lose weight.
+But, you’re probably more interested in how that relates to fat loss – one absolute non-negotiable is that you must be in a calorie deficit in order to lose weight.
 This means you are taking in fewer calories than your body needs.

 Alternatively, if you are gaining weight, it’s because you are taking in more calories than your body needs.
 This is called a surplus.

 When your intake and outputs are relatively matched, you maintain your weight.

 When finding calories for fat loss, a good starting point is to multiply your bodyweight by 10-13.

 This means if you weigh 150 pounds, you are likely to lose weight if you are taking in 1500-1950 calories per day.

 I recommend starting at the higher end of this range and tracking your results for a couple of weeks before decreasing.

 Why eat less when you can eat more and still lose weight?!